-This full braid set encompasses both the Standard Model spectrum, minus the Higgs boson, and a mirror version of this spectrum.
-The special role of the neutrino diagrams, along with their observed mixing behaviour, strongly suggests that neutral particle oscillations are responsible for gravity [2].
-The simplicity of the exact tribimaximal mixing matrix for neutrinos [11][12] is then a symptom of a simple non local mechanism for gravity.
+The initial braid set encompasses both the Standard Model spectrum, minus the Higgs boson, and a mirror version of this spectrum.
+The special role of the neutrino diagrams strongly suggests that neutral particle oscillations specify new physics [2].
+The simplicity of the exact tribinaximal mixing matrix, approximately correct for neutrinos [11][12], is one symptom of this non local gravity.